Nic-ilow/nvim_config/README.md

 You will probably want to change you TMUX commands such that C-b still puts
 IMPORTANT: you in tmux mode, but moving between panes can be i-j-k-l

+if for some reason you cursor isn't a block, do :set guicursor=n:block